Time, temperature, the weather, my mood – it all affects how a loaf of bread will turn out.

 1 teaspoon extra virgin olive oil

-- In a large mixing bowl, stir in 1 cup of sour dough starter, 1 cup water and 2 cups bread flour or regular flour.
-The miix will be like cake batter and will actively bubble.
-Cover the bowl with a towel, keep on a warm spot on your counter and let it triple in size, about 4-8 hours.
+- In a large mixing bowl, stir in 1 cup of sourdough starter, 1 cup of water, and 2 cups of bread flour or regular flour.
+The mix will be like cake batter and will actively bubble.
+Cover the bowl with a towel, keep it on a warm spot on your counter, and let it triple in size, for about 4-8 hours.

-2. Uncover the dough and add in the 2 teaspoons salt.
+- Uncover the dough and add the 2 teaspoons salt.
 Mix and knead in the last cup of flour, kneading for a few minutes until the dough turns into a ball.
 Cover again and let rise to double in size, about 4-6 hours.

 4. Remove the pan from the oven and place the bread onto a cookie sheet to cool.
 And please, cut a slice now and enjoy warm with some Irish butter :).